 - a) a noseband is compulsory - b) the wearing of two nosebands at an event is not permitted and will entail elimination - c) the wearing of non-approved nosebands will entail elimination - d) nosebands may never be so tightly fixed as to harm the horse.
 Officials should not loosen the noseband but request the rider to do so.
-If the rider refuses and the official is of the opinion the noseband is still too tight; the Ground Jury should be approached to make a ruling - e) padding under the noseband is permitted as long as it is securely attached
+If the rider refuses and the official is of the opinion the noseband is still too tight; the Ground Jury should be approached to make a ruling - e) padding under the noseband is permitted as long as it-the padding does not interfere with the tightness of the nosebandis securely attached